-Editor's note: This story is part of a series highlighting superlatives of countries around the world.
+Editor's note: Originally published in 2013 -- and republished in honor of Canada Day -- this story is part of a series highlighting superlatives of countries around the world.
 Click here for pieces on Italy, the United States, India and South Korea, and watch for upcoming installments featuring other countries.

 (CNN) -- Who wouldn't expect great things from the world's second largest land mass?